codingforpleasure/customized-workspace/Ubuntu/useful-resources/autoencoders.md

 * Recall that in an autoencoder model the number of the neurons of the input and output layers corresponds to the number of variables.

+* We train the autoencoder using only the normal dataset no the abnormal part.

 [Google colab notebook regarding Autoencoders usage](https://colab.research.google.com/github/tensorflow/docs/blob/master/site/en/tutorials/generative/autoencoder.ipynb)